 - Providing specialized information and navigation in pediatric oncology, clinical trials, and genetics/genomics

 Who can call the Helpline?

 “We provide support for callers, in general.
 What that looks like from one call to the next, though, may vary.
-Some people are looking for resources… Others are just looking for someone to talk to and process with.” —CSC Helpline counselor
+Some people are looking for resources… Others are just looking for someone to talk to and process with.” — CSC Helpline navigator

 Merritt, a cancer survivor currently in remission, was diagnosed with stage 1 colon cancer and a stage 2 gastrointestinal stromal tumor in 2016.
 Recently, in the days leading up to a 5-year endoscopy and colonoscopy check-up, thoughts of his cancer returning were keeping Merritt up at night.
 “I was quite concerned, very anxiety filled, and to say the least, I could not sleep,” he said.